Close Icon

 • Stamp duty(where applicable)

-When you register interest in a home, we will give you a ‘summary of costs’ document.
+When you register interest in a home, we will give you a ‘summary of costs’ known as a Key Information Document.
 This sets out the purchase costs, the monthly payments, and any future costs if you choose to buy more shares or sell the home.

 Open/Close Icon